daisybio/epigen/README.md

 Moreover, due to its HAPGEN2 dependency, the script `generate_genotype_corpus.py` needs to be run on a Linux machine or on a machine running macOS 10.14 or lower.
 However, you can avoid running `generate_genotype_corpus.py` by using the pre-computed corpora and merging them, if necessary.

+## User Guide

-If you want to re-compile the documentation contained in the `docs` directory, you additionally need to install Sphinx, the extension recommonmark, and the package mock.
+EpiGEN comes with a detailed user guide.
+The main files of the HTML and LaTeX versions are, respectively, `docs/build/html/index.html` and `docs/build/latex/user_guide.pdf`.
+If you want to re-compile the user guide, you additionally need to install Sphinx, the extension recommonmark, and the package mock.
 If you have these packages installed, the HTML and PDF documentations can be re-compiled by executing `make html` and `make latexpdf` from the `docs` directory.

 ## License